Going electric is not just great for the Scotland helping with less emissions, less pollution and cleaner air, it could save you money too!

-Electric vehicles, powered in full or in part by a battery that plugs directly into mains electricity, are a great environmentally-friendly option.
-Unlike petrol and diesel engine cars, electric vehicles don’t burn any fuel.
-This means no CO2 emissions are released into the atmosphere when they are driven.
+Electric vehicles, powered in full or in part by a battery that plugs directly into mains electricity, are a great environmentally friendly option.
+Unlike petrol and diesel engine cars, electric vehicles don’t burn any fuel, which means they don’t release harmful gases that contribute to climate change.

 transport is our biggest emitting sector

 Scotland’s phasing out petrol and diesel cars and vans and investing in electric vehicles and charging stations, to significantly reduce transport emissions and help us reach our net zero target.